 Paros is centrally located in the Cyclades and very well connected by ferries to all neighboring islands such as Naxos, Mykonos, Santorini, Syros, Small Cyclades, Andros, Tinos, Amorgos, Ios, Folegandros, Serifos, Milos, Astypalea, and Heraklion in Crete.

-Check no-hidden fees FerryScanner or FerryHopper, for details on timetables and ferry prices.
+Check no-hidden fees FerryScanner for details on timetables and ferry prices.

 When is Best to go to Paros